 After working with clients for about a year, Dobbins had established a network of colleagues who responded to his clients who needed a breadth of support.
 His clients, many of whom lacked insurance and were under-employed, needed not only counseling but medical, legal, and family support services.
 Finding that many professionals were willing to offer such services at a reduced fee, or pro-bono, Dobbins, in consultation with Lou Donne (a strategic marketing research executive working in Litchfield) decided to convene a series of round-tables of these and other area professionals to discuss creating an organization prepared to respond to clients with multi-faceted needs.
-Area professionals who joined Dobbins and Donne at the round-table included: Psychologists Robert Berson and Joseph Struckus; Marriage and Family Therapists Ron Cebik, Peggy Sudol and Marlene Smith; Social Worker and Episcopal Deacon Bruce Mason; Attorney Charles W. Roraback; and Physician Charles Staub.
+Area professionals who joined Dobbins and Donne at the round-table included: Psychologists Robert Berson and Joseph Struckus; Marriage and Family Therapists Ron Cebik, Peggy Sudol and Marlene Smith; Social Worker and Episcopal Deacon Bruce Mason; Attorney Charles W. Roraback; Physician Charles Staub; and Molly Hinchman.

 In consultation with these professionals, and with their active participation, Dobbins built a carefully screened network of therapists, psychiatrists, psychologists and other professionals willing to help clients regardless of ability to pay.
 Area professionals reduced their fees to support Greenwoods referred clients, with Greenwoods providing an assessment that would match clients with professionals best positioned to respond to their needs.
 A founding Board of Directors was formed, including Dobbins, the Rev. Deacon Bruce Mason of Litchfield, the Rev. Gretchen Janssen of NJ, and the Rev. Roger White of Kent: the organization was named Greenwoods in honor of an historic name for Litchfield County.
 Settling into space donated by St. Michaels’ Church, and with support from the Episcopal Diocese of CT, it was important, as news of the organization spread, to assure that every referred client could afford to pay a minimum fee.
 To that end Greenwoods established a fee subsidy fund that allowed clients with insufficient resources to pay as little as $5 towards a minimum $30 fee.